pie6k/jquery.initialize/README.md

-Note from author (pie6k).
+**Note from author (pie6k).
 I've created this lib few years ago and it was nice back then.
-Now you should propably not be using jQuery for things like and go with React or something similar.
-Thank you.
+Now you should propably not be using jQuery for things like that and go with React or something similar.
+Thank you.**

 # jQuery.initialize